 ALL ARE WELCOME

 Get help developing a research plan, attacking a “brick wall,” practicing your online search techniques, dealing with facts that don’t match, finding new sources to explore, or discussing your own special genealogy questions.
-Email Kathleen Maclachlan for a one hour appointment.
-Preference will be given to those who have not had an appointment in the previous three months.
+Email Kathleen for a one-hour appointment.
+Preference will be given to those who have not had an appointment previously this year.

 The genealogy section is available to researchers during all library hours; please remember to sign in and sign out at the section kiosk.
 Please place all books, etc on red cart when finished.

 Our staff genealogy specialist, Kathleen Maclachlan, is here Thursdays from 9 – 5 to assist visitors in researching local history and local family history as well as to help folks use the free ancestrylibrary.com (world version) subscription, suggest strategies for genealogy research in the US and beyond, and increase awareness of the many fine institutions in Maine and beyond who have collections which augment those at the library.
 Thursdays are “drop-in” days and no guaranteed private instruction is offered on these days when multiple researchers are likely to be using the genealogy area.
-Kathleen Maclachlan will have different hours at the library on Thursday, April 18th, leaving promptly at 3:30.
+The genealogist will not be in on Thursdays 10 October and 17 October 2019.